ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 For example, _sina en mi li wile pali li pali e ijo e ijo ante._

-#### Special cases
+#### Other cases

-In special cases, where one would use an "and", but toki pona usually does not give an easy solution for that, I recommend using "en" as it would normally _never_ be in those positions and thus it is easily understandable.
-This use is **very debatable** and **falls in the gray area**.
+In other (traditionally avoided) cases, where one would use an "and", but toki pona usually does not give an easy solution for that, I recommend using "en" as it would normally _never_ be in those positions and thus it is easily understandable.

 As a contraction, _en_ also could be _between modifiers_ too, when two different kind of thing is expressed.
 Generally it looks like this:
 `N pi M1 en M1`, where _N_ is a noun, followed by a _pi_, _M1_ is a modifier and _M2_ is another modifier.
 Usually this piece would look like this: `N M1 SEP N M2`, where _SEP_ is a separator.
-This sould work with _possessors_ too (as _moku pi jan Atamo en jan Sofija_ -- the food of Adam and Sophie).
+This sould work with _possessors_ too (as _moku pi jan Atamo en jan Sopija_ -- the food of Adam and Sophie).

 It meant to be used mainly in speak (where stress and emphasis helps to make it clear how this should be interpreted)!